 - Are There Other Types Of Damages You Could Claim?

-- No Win, No Fee Birth Or Obstetrics Injury Compensation Claims
+- Birth Or Obstetrics Injury Claims With A No Win No Fee Solicitor

 A birth injury is a physical injury suffered by either the baby or its mother during childbirth or a long term health problem (such as cerebral palsy) that occurs as a result of complications in pregnancy.
 The skill and training of the medical professionals helping to deliver the baby and carrying out post-natal care are crucial to preventing such injuries from taking place.